-These series are conducted by Cindy Beal, Consulting Educator and the founder of Justice and Peace Consulting (JPC).
+These series are conducted by CB (Cindy Beal), Consulting Educator and the founder of Justice and Peace Consulting (JPC).
 Participants can sign up for one, two, or all of the series.

 Please note that these are not clinical NSTA therapy groups, but educational series for parents who want to learn more about healthy sexuality education for their children.
 All JPC workshops have learning, reflection, sharing and exploring, and rehearsing components.
 Privacy and confidentiality will be expected within the group.

 The cost for these workshops is $50 per each two-hour workshop.
 Workshops must be pre-paid.
 Space is limited to 10.
 To register, please call 413-587-0095, Ext.
 4.

 Beyond No, Go, Tell: Raising Children to Understand Boundaries and Consent